andregeorgis/FWF/cgolad/plans.md

 - Choosing your stage :white_check_mark:
   - First load buttons that ask for which stage :white_check_mark:
   - Depending on button pressed, load specific webpage (for stage 1 and for stage 2) :white_check_mark:
-- Rule Design
+- Rule Design :white_check_mark:
-  - We split the game into rounds that have two different stages, a Move Stage and a Wait Stage
+  - We split the game into rounds that have two different stages, a Move Stage and a Wait Stage :white_check_mark:
-  - In the Move Stage players are allowed to click on the cell grid to "make moves" by activating or deactivating cells
+  - In the Move Stage players are allowed to click on the cell grid to "make moves" by activating or deactivating cells :white_check_mark:
-  - In the Wait Stage players wait for a fixed number of generations to occur
+  - In the Wait Stage players wait for a fixed number of generations to occur :white_check_mark:
-  - The game is over when there is one player with at least one activated cell, and the other player with no activated cells
+  - The game is over when there is one player with at least one activated cell, and the other player with no activated cells :white_check_mark:
-  - In the case that both players "die" in the same generation, the game is declared a draw
+  - In the case that both players "die" in the same generation, the game is declared a draw :white_check_mark:
-- Move Stage
+- Move Stage :white_check_mark:
-  - The first move stage will allow each player to activate 5<sup>YEET</sup> cells
+  - The first move stage will allow each player to activate 5<sup>YEET</sup> cells :white_check_mark:
-  - In every successive move stage, each player is allowed to either activate or deactivate 3<sup>YEET</sup> cells
+  - In every successive move stage, each player is allowed to either activate or deactivate 3<sup>YEET</sup> cells :white_check_mark:
-- Wait Stage
+- Wait Stage :white_check_mark:
-  - Each wait stage will simulate 3<sup>YEET</sup> generations
+  - Each wait stage will simulate 3<sup>YEET</sup> generations :white_check_mark: